jordanfitz/sourcery/README.md

 ## [Sourcery](https://chrome.google.com/webstore/detail/sourcery/kfbjhkbbfinlgdpidcgjlcpmmaldfbpe)

-##### Sourcery is a Google Chrome extension that adds syntax highlighting for CSS and JavaScript files.
+##### Sourcery is a Google Chrome extension that attemps to highlight source code files in the browser.

 #### Credits: